inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 ![Data flow in the hospital](./images/Figure_1.png)

-[//]: #3 (If I were to polish this figure, I would probably aim to have the labels not run over arrows if possible.
-What is Chronicles, POC, SIP and HSL?
-Could that perhaps be added in the label?
-I notice that a clinician might know these acronyms and some are mentioned in the text going forward, but I guess if the reader is already directed here it might help adding the information to the label?)

 In order to provide live data suitable for research and clinical applications we have created the Experimental Medicine Application Platform (EMAP), an infrastructure that includes both the gathering of data in real-time and